winthrop1/LLM_Search_Engine/README.md

 - `/stream` - Toggle streaming responses on/off
 - `/conv` - Show conversation information
 - `/quit` - Exit application

-## Adding Your Own Documents

-To add your own documents for indexing and search, simply place them into the `data/` directory.
-The system supports a variety of formats including PDF, DOCX, TXT, MD, HTML, PPTX, and XLSX.

-Upon starting the application (`python main.py` or `python demo_enhanced.py`), the system will automatically:

-1.  **Detect New Documents**: It scans the `data/` directory for any new or modified files.
-2.  **Process Documents**: Each detected document is processed through the ingestion pipeline, which includes:
-    *   Text extraction (with OCR for scanned PDFs).
-    *   Advanced text preprocessing (e.g., header/footer removal, normalization).
-    *   Chunking into smaller, manageable pieces.
-    *   Generation of semantic embeddings.
-3.  **Index Documents**: The processed chunks and their embeddings are added to the FAISS vector store in the `index/` directory.

-**Important Notes:**

-*   **Incremental Indexing**: If you add or modify documents while the application is running, you can use the `/update` command to trigger an incremental re-indexing without rebuilding the entire index.
-*   **Rebuilding Index**: If you wish to force a complete rebuild of the index (e.g., after significant changes to many documents or if you encounter issues), use the `/rebuild` command.
-*   **Supported Formats**: Ensure your documents are in one of the supported formats for proper processing.

 ## Project Structure